Miss North Carolina

 The Miss North Carolina competition selects the representative for the state of North Carolina to compete in the annual Miss America competition.
 The competition has been held in High Point, North Carolina since 2021 and was previously held in Raleigh every year since 1978.
 Prior to that, it was held in various locales including Charlotte, Greensboro, Winston-Salem, Durham, Burlington, Wilmington, and Morehead City.

-Carrie Everett of Durham was crowned Miss North Carolina 2024 on June 29, 2024, at High Point Theatre in High Point, North Carolina.
-She will compete for the title of Miss America 2025.
+Lauryn Mallard of Advance was crowned Miss North Carolina on June 27, 2026, at the High Point Theatre in High Point, North Carolina.
+She competed for the title of Miss America 2027 on September 6, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 75th anniversary

 The Miss North Carolina pageant celebrated its 75th anniversary in 2012.
 For pageant week, all living former Miss North Carolina titleholders were invited back for a reunion.
 The "Miss North Carolina Sisterhood" sponsored a special gala the night before the pageant on June 22, 2012.
 This was highlighted with a special exhibit at the North Carolina Museum of History and 43 former Miss North Carolinas (the oldest being Miss North Carolina 1946, Trudy Riley Kearny) coming to the week's events, including Miss America 1962, Maria Fletcher.
 In addition, all of the former titleholders were invited for a special honorary luncheon at the North Carolina Executive Mansion, the first luncheon held there since the 1960s.
 This also marked the first time in 17 years that the pageant has been televised throughout the state.
 It was televised on the special events channel of Time Warner Cable.